joryuu/AfterEffects-Media-Organizer/README.md

 ## How to Use

 1. Select the folder in your After Effects project that contains all the "Media [number]" compositions.
+    - You can swap Media with other naming conventions in the script itself - check the comments therein to see how.
-2. Run the script in After Effects by navigating to `File > Scripts > Run Script File...`.
+3. Run the script in After Effects by navigating to `File > Scripts > Run Script File...`.
-3. The script will process all compositions in the selected folder, adding a text layer and applying the **CC Repetile** effects.
+4. The script will process all compositions in the selected folder, adding a text layer and applying the **CC Repetile** effects.

 ## Requirements